RJ/pickleback/README.md

 A way to multiplex and coalesce messages over an unreliable stream of datagrams, for game netcode.

-Typically you hook this up to UDP sockets; this crate has no networking built-in.
+It's expected this will be hooked up to UDP sockets; this crate has no networking built-in.

+### Current Status

+Under development.
+I'm RJ on bevy's Discord if you want to discuss.

+There is no real protocol, concept of sessions, security features, or anything like that at the moment.
+This is just the base reliability layer.

 ## Design Goals